gravitational/teleport/rfd/0109-opsgenie-plugin.md

 spec:
   addr: "example.app.opsgenie.com" # Address of Opsgenie
   priority: "2" # Priority to create Opsgenie alerts with
-  request_annotations: ["service1, service2"] # Opsgeneie services to create alerts in
   alert_tags: ["example-tag"] # List of tags to be added to alerts created in Opsgenie
 ```